 Library Board Members

 Members of the Library Board are appointed by the Governor in accordance with The Library Board of Western Australia Act 1951.
-The Board has up to 13 members including a Chairman and Vice Chairman.
+The Board has up to 13 members.
 The CEO and State Librarian attends Board meetings as the Executive Officer.